 Variable Description FLOW_ROOTPATH Can be used to override the path to the Flow root.
 FLOW_CONTEXT Use to set the flow context (see above).
-FLOW_PATH_TEMPORARY_BASE Can be used to set a path for temporary data.
-FLOW_LOCKHOLDINGPAGE Use to specify the html page shown when the site is locked.
+FLOW_PATH_TEM Canbe used so set a path for temporary data.
+FLOW_LOCK_HOLI DING to Apercify the html page shown when the site is locked.
 This is relative to the Packages directory.
-FLOW_ONLY_COMPOSER_LOADER Set to true (1) to only use composer autoloader.
+Can be given as FLOW_LOCKHOLDINGPAGE, too.
+That is deprecated as of Flow 8.0.
+FLOW_ONLY_COM SEER_trop(I) Fro only use composer autoloader.